Grant contributions worth €445 million will boost investments, policy dialogue and technical assistance across the EBRD region

 The European Union is the EBRD’s largest single donor, contributing around 50 per cent of donor funding received over the last five years in support of Bank activities, confirming its commitment as a crucial partner to the EBRD.
 Individual governments and donor agencies – including EBRD countries of operations such as Kazakhstan and Albania, as well as global funds such as the Climate Investment Fundsthe Global Environment Facility other World Bank managed financing facilities – also contributed significant grant support.

-Watch this animation and come along on an animated journey to learn more about our past achievements and future challenges.
 From Morocco to Mongolia, from Egypt to Estonia – our EBRD donors provide funds that support common activities and act as a catalyst for investments.

 The EBRD and its donors share the commitments expressed in the United Nations’ Sustainable Development Goals and the Paris Agreement on climate action.
 Working together, donors and the EBRD play a decisive role in promoting well-functioning market economies, transparency, fair competition, modernisation, inclusion and the sustainable use of resources.
 On average, around one-third of EBRD operations are supported by donor funds, with an emphasis on less-advanced regions.